 This is a new feature.
-Whilst the transceiver will continue to operate down to quite low voltages, when operating portable from Gell cells most manufacturers recommend terminating the discharge when the terminal voltage falls to 10.5V.
+Whilst the transceiver will continue to operate down to quite low voltages, when operating portable from a sealed lead-acid battery, most manufacturers recommend terminating the discharge when the terminal voltage falls to 10.5V.